Female Internal Condoms – “The Pros & The Cons”

 Noise

-When inserted some folks worry, they can be a little noisy.
+When inserted some folks worry that they may be a little noisy.
 If concerned, use additional lubricant, or insert them earlier – this allows the condom to warm up to body temperature reducing the worry of noise.
 But the switch from polyurethane in the original Female Condom to nitrile has eradicated this issue as well.

 Cost

-In comparison to the pricing of male condoms versus female condoms, female condoms are typically more expensive.
-However as previously mentioned in the advantages above, there are opportunities to be reimbursed for them in some regions.
+In comparison to the pricing of male condoms, female condoms are typically more expensive.
+However the cost needs to be weighed with the many benefits that are associated with the FC2.

 Conclusion